rvxx007/req-res-Handlers/README.md

 ---

-## Notes
+## Notes 📚
 There is two types of Functions
 - NormalHandler function
 - SendStatusCodeHandler function

 ### **NormalHandler Function**
-when we use NormalHandler function to send response then it sends standard json response. which contain this kind of json structure.
+- When we want to send a standard json response, that time we use NormalHandler function to handle a response.
+- which contain this kind of json structure.
 ```json
 {
   "success":"true",